jnozzi/cocoadev.com/SiteContent/General/KeypressNSOutlineViewIntoController.markdown

-I have been struggling for some time to find how to get a keypress in [[NSOutlineView]] into my Controller.
+I have been struggling for some time to find how to get a keypress in General/NSOutlineView into my Controller.

 There seem to be many others asking similar questions so I decided document my solution which may help.

-I created a class M<nowiki/>yOutlineView  subclassing [[NSOutlineView]] and implemented @protocol M<nowiki/>yOutlineViewDelegate
+I created a class M<nowiki/>yOutlineView  subclassing General/NSOutlineView and implemented @protocol M<nowiki/>yOutlineViewDelegate